If you want to update this page or add new content, please submit a pull request to the Homepage.

 Swift Package Manager

-Once you have your Swift package set up, adding Yorkie as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, add Yorkie as a dependency in the dependencies section of your Package.swift.

 How to use Yorkie